-Benzodiazepines and Z drugs are sometimes prescribed for short periods to ease symptoms of anxiety, sleeping difficulty and also occasionally for other reasons.
-A benzodiazepine or Z drug will often work well in the short term, but is not normally advised for more than 2-4 weeks.
-If you take it for longer, the medicine may lose its effect (you may become tolerant to the effect) and you may also become dependent on it (addicted to it.)
+Benzodiazepines and Z drugs are sometimes prescribed for short periods to ease symptoms of anxiety and sleeping difficulty, and also occasionally for other reasons.
+A benzodiazepine or a Z drug will often work well in the short term but is not normally advised for more than 2-4 weeks.
+If you take it for longer, the medicine may lose its effect (you may become tolerant to the effect) and you may also become addicted to it (dependent on it).
 Sometimes the symptoms you are left with after long-term use of these medicines are worse than the symptoms for which they were originally given.

 What are benzodiazepines and Z drugs?

 Benzodiazepines are a group of medicines that are sometimes used to treat anxiety, sleeping problems and other disorders.
 Examples include diazepam, lorazepam, chlordiazepoxide, oxazepam, temazepam, nitrazepam, loprazolam, lormetazepam, clobazam and clonazepam.

 Benzodiazepines work by affecting the way certain brain chemicals (neurotransmitters) transmit messages to certain brain cells.
 In effect, they decrease the excitability of many brain cells.
 This has a calming effect on various functions of the brain.